Hanafi school: Demographics

-Today, the Hanafi school is the largest Islamic school of law, constituting approximately one-third of all Muslims.
-It is the predominant school in the former Ottoman territories, including Albania, Azerbaijan, Bosnia, Turkey, and much of the Levant.
+Today, the Hanafi school is the largest Islamic school of law, numbering more than 800 million and constituting around 45% of all Muslims.
+It is the predominant school in the former Ottoman territories, including Albania, Azerbaijan, Bosnia, Kosova, North Macedonia, Turkey, and much of the Levant.
 It is also predominant amongst Pomaks in parts of Bulgaria and Crimea amongst Crimean Tatars.
-Most of South Asia (Afghanistan, Pakistan, Bangladesh, Nepal, India, Myanmar (amongst Rohingya Muslims) also adheres to the Hanafi school.
-In Pakistan, it is estimated that 75% of Muslims subscribe to the Barelvi and Deobandi movements, which follow the Hanafi school.
-Egypt is a mix of Shafi’i, Maliki and Hanafi schools.
+The South Asian Muslim populations in Afghanistan, Bangladesh, India, Nepal, Pakistan, Sri Lanka and, in Myanmar (amongst Rohingya Muslims), adheres to the Hanafi school.
+Egypt is a mix of the Hanafi, Maliki and Shafi’i schools.

 The Eurasian regions of Caucasus specifically Western: (Adygea, Kabardino-Balkaria, Karachay-Cherkessia) and also in Eastern (Dagestan amongst Nogais) are also mainly Hanafi.
 The Russian Muslim minority in Tatarstan amongst Volga Tatars, Bashkortostan amongst Bashkirs are Hanafis.
 Northern Cypriot Muslims predominantly follow the Hanafi school.
-Nearly the entire Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan and Tajikistan) practices Hanafi jurisprudence, so does the Muslim Uyghur minority in Xinjiang, China, and Muslim Baloch minority in southeastern Iran.
+Central Asian countries such as Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan and Tajikistan, practice Hanafi jurisprudence; so do the Muslim Uyghur minority in Xinjiang, China, and the Sunni Baloch minority in southeastern Iran.
+Missionary activates of the Tablighi Jamaat have promoted the Hanafi school throughout Africa, especially in Somalia, and South Africa.
 It is one of two dominant schools of thought practiced among Muslims in the United States, the other one being Shafi'i.

 The Ottoman Mecelle was repealed by most post-Ottoman states over the first half of the 20th century.
 Parts remained in force in Jordan and Israel until the 1970s.
 Where it is dominant, the Hanafi school is followed in religious observance and, in some regions, continues to govern Muslim family law.

 Legal theory

-The legal theory (usul al-fiqh) of the Hanafi school recognises the following sources of law, listed in order of epistemic authority: the Quran, the practices and sayings of Muhammad (sunnah) as documented in the hadith, consensus of opinion (ijma), qiyas, istihsan and local customs (urf).
+The legal theory (usul al-fiqh) of the Hanafi school recognises the following sources of law, listed in order of epistemic authority: the Quran, the practices and sayings of Muhammad (sunna) as documented in the hadith, consensus of opinion (ijma), qiyas, istihsan and local customs (urf).
 Texts with equal epistemic authority may modify each other; if they are of differing levels, the text with the weaker epistemic authority is rejected in favour of the stronger one.